iq-company/idflow/docs/WORKFLOW_MANAGEMENT.md

 ## Overview

-ID Flow verwendet Conductor für Workflow-Orchestrierung.
-Workflows werden als JSON-Dateien im `idflow/workflows/` Verzeichnis definiert und müssen zu Conductor hochgeladen werden, bevor sie ausgeführt werden können.
+ID Flow uses Conductor for workflow orchestration.
+Workflows are defined as JSON files in the `idflow/workflows/` directory and must be uploaded before they can be executed.

-## 🆕 Neue Features
+## 🆕 New Features

-### Task-Management Integration
+### Task Management Integration
-- **Task-Synchronisation**: Automatische Synchronisation zwischen lokalen und Remote-Tasks
+- **Task Synchronization**: Automatic synchronization between local and remote tasks
-- **Orphaned Task Cleanup**: Bereinigung von nicht mehr benötigten Remote-Tasks
+- **Orphaned Task Cleanup**: Cleanup of no longer needed remote tasks
-- **Usage-Check**: Sicherheitsprüfung vor Task-Löschung
+- **Usage Check**: Safety check before task deletion
-- **Bidirektionale Sync**: Vollständige Synchronisation in beide Richtungen
+- **Bidirectional Sync**: Complete synchronization in both directions

 ## Workflow Upload Strategy